vidjil/vidjil/doc/server.md

 sh migrator.sh -p /mnt/result/results/ -s /etc/vidjil/export/XXXX/ import --config/etc/vidjil/exportXXXX/config.json --pre-process /etc/vidjil/export/XXXX/pprocess.json  4
 ```

 #### Exporting/importing input sequence files

 Note that py4web and the Vidjil server are robust to missing *input* files.
-These files are not backuped and may be removed from the server at any time.
+These files are not backed up and may be removed from the server at any time.
 Most of the time, these large files won't be migrated along with the database, the results and the analysis files.

 However, they can simply be copied over to the new installation.
 Their filenames
 are stored in the database and should therefore be accessible as long as
 they are in the correct directories.

 #### Exporting/importing a full database